CryptikEd/Weird-Factz-Quiz-/README.md

 - Colors
   - I used #124b8d for background
-  - I used 1C364B for buttons
+  - I used #19364b for buttons
+  - I used #d3d3d3 for text block
-  - I used #124b8d for hovering and chosing an answer option
+  - I used #0056b3 for hovering over a button

 ![Weird Factz banner Color Scheme](assets/docs/testingimages/colorpicker.png)